pwright/skupper-example-yaml/README.md

   fetches new greetings in response.

 In this scenario, each service runs in a different Kubernetes cluster.
-The frontend runs in a namespace on cluster 1 called West, and the backend runs in a namespace on cluster 2 called East.
+The frontend runs in a namespace on cluster 1 called West.
+On cluster 2, the Skupper site runs in namespace East while the backend runs in peer namespace North and is attached to the site.

 <img src="images/entities.svg" width="640"/>